 We recognize the considerable time and thought required of professionals in providing letters of recommendation for students.
-We have provided this reference form to guide your evaluation for the Summer Student Fellowship.
-You may use this form or, if you prefer, a personal letter, or even a combination of both the reference form and your own letter.
+We have provided a reference form to guide your evaluation for the Summer Student Fellowship.
+You may use the form or, if you prefer, a personal letter, or even a combination of both the reference form and your own letter.
 The selection process is very rigorous and competitive.
 Applicants are required to provide three written references from their professors.
 It is helpful if the letter of recommendation provides an indication of the relative ranking of the candidate within his/her peer group and field of scholarship.

 Thank you for the time and effort you have devoted on behalf of the applicant and in assisting us in the selection process.